 Welcome to the team, Dr. Sargeant!

-The job announcement searching for a new psychologist to lead the Center for Brain Recovery in South Padre Island, TX was almost a mirror image of my CV.
+The job announcement searching for a new psychologist to lead the Center for Brain Recovery on South Padre Island, TX was almost a mirror image of my CV.
 My interview felt like more of a discussion, and I was fascinated when we began talking about the development of this program.
-I have always wanted to work unbounded in the addictions field – able to use cutting-edge technology to address addiction in a truly holistic and integrated fashion.
+I have always wanted to work unbounded in the addictions treatment field and be able to use cutting-edge technology to address addiction in a truly holistic and integrated fashion.
 I appreciate that the team is genuine in their passion for helping people recover and that they are committed to this philosophy.

-Working in co-occurring conditions has allowed me to feed my varying interests across psychology, medicine, neuroscience, health psychology, etc. It is difficult to imagine working in this area without an interdisciplinary perspective, though this has been the case in recent history.
+Working with co-occurring conditions has allowed me to feed my varying interests across psychology, medicine, neuroscience, health psychology, etc. It is difficult to imagine working in this field without an interdisciplinary perspective, though this has been the case in our industry in recent history.
 I look forward to continuing this type of integrated work with Origins’ skilled multidisciplinary team.